SO/NRB Advisor Applications are now available!

 Applications for Student Orientation/Navigating Rensselaer & Beyond Advisor and Coordinator positions are now being accepted in the Office of the First-Year Experience.
 These positions are exciting, challenging, and offer the potential for enormous personal growth and leadership skill development.
 During Orientation, advisors and coordinators will work with incoming freshmen, transfers, and their families to help acquaint them to the Institute, faculty, staff, upper-class students, and each other.
 SO/NRB Advisors are the new student’s group leader for the entirety of Student Orientation & NRB.

 Applications are available at the links below.
-The deadline for submission is Friday, March 3, 2017.
+The deadline for submission has been extended to Friday, January 5, 2018 at 11:59PM.
 Please consider attending one of the upcoming information meetings listed below to learn more about qualifications and the application process.
 Job responsibilities and terms of employment are listed below for both the advisor and coordinator positions.
 Please feel free to email email@example.com if you should have any additional questions.

-All applicants for the advisor position are required to attend a group interview on Sunday, March 26th.
-Please hold your schedule from 9:30-10AM.
+All applicants for the advisor position are required to attend a group interview on Sunday, January 14 or Monday, January 15.
+Please hold your schedule from 9:30-5PM on both days.
 You'll receive additional details after the application deadline closes.

 Click the application link below to apply!